 Earning graduate certificates in accounting with a focus in controllership may provide individuals with marketable skills, but certain careers may require applicants to hold additional undergraduate and graduate degrees.
 Upon meeting academic and other requirements, potential job titles related to this certificate program may include:

 - Financial officer

 Employment Outlook and Salary Info

-As estimated by the U.S. Bureau of Labor Statistics (BLS), the employment of financial managers is predicted to increase by 7% between 2014 and 2024, which is about average compared to all occupations.
-Accountants and auditors should expect a 11% increase during the same time period, which is actually faster than average.
-In May of 2015, the BLS estimated that accountants and auditors earned a median income of $67,190 annually, and financial managers received median salaries of $117,990.
+As estimated by the U.S. Bureau of Labor Statistics (BLS), the employment of financial managers is predicted to increase by 16% between 2018 and 2028, which is much faster than average compared to all occupations.
+Accountants and auditors should expect a 6% increase during the same time period, which is actually as fast as average.
+In May of 2018, the BLS estimated that accountants and auditors earned a median income of $70,500 annually, and financial managers received median salaries of $127,990.

 The majority of students who enroll in these certificate programs most likely already possess bachelor's degrees, which, according to the BLS, allows them to meet the minimum education requirements for many careers related to accounting, auditing, and financial managing.
 Trends listed in the BLS, however, show that more employers within these industries prefer applicants who hold graduate degrees related to business management, economics, or accounting.

 Since many individuals with accounting degrees or certificates often become public accountants, they are required to become licensed as certified public accountants (CPAs) within their state of employment.
 Licensing procedures for most states mandate that applicants meet education and experience requirements prior to taking the CPA exam.
 Upon passing the exam, professionals must maintain their certification by participating in continued education coursework periodically.